Hdoc1509/hrc/packages/input/README.md

 </div>

-Simple input components for your React app
+Simple input components for your React app.

 ## Installation